North Dakota District of the Lutheran Church – Missouri Synod

-The North Dakota District is one of the 35 districts of the Lutheran Church–Missouri Synod (LCMS), and consists of congregations throughout the state of North Dakota as well as including one congregation in South Dakota.
-The North Dakota District includes approximately 88 congregations, subdivided into 6 circuits, as well as 1 preschool and 4 elementary schools.
+The North Dakota District is one of the 35 districts of the Lutheran Church – Missouri Synod (LCMS), and consists of congregations throughout the state of North Dakota.
+The North Dakota District includes approximately 76 congregations, subdivided into 6 circuits, as well as 2 preschools and 2 elementary schools.
 Baptized membership in district congregations is approximately 22,000.

 The North Dakota District was formed in 1945 when the North Dakota and Montana District was divided, also creating the Montana District.
-District offices are located in Fargo, North Dakota and Bismarck, North Dakota.
-Delegates from each congregation meet in convention every three years to elect the district president, vice presidents, circuit counselors, a board of directors, and other officers.
-Rev. Arie Bertsch was elected district president in 2017.
+The district office are located in Fargo, North Dakota.
+Delegates from each congregation meet in convention every three years to elect the district president, vice presidents, circuit visitors, a board of directors, and other officers.
+Rev. Mark Chepulis was elected district president in 2025.